edcrdnl/edcrdnl/readme.txt

 ===========
 ABOUT THEME
 ===========
-Hi.
-I'm Eduardo Cardinal and this is my fully customized WordPress theme.
-It is based on Underscores theme.
+A clean, fast and responsive multi-purpose theme based on Underscores (_s) with CSS flexbox layout and mobile first design.

-This theme is compatible with Wordpress Version 4.5 and above and it supports the new theme customization API (https://codex.wordpress.org/Theme_Customization_API).
+This theme is compatible with Wordpress Version 4.9 and higher and is Gutenberg ready.

 Supported browsers: Firefox, Opera, Chrome, Safari and IE9+.